pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/usdc-bridge.md

 ![alt_text](./../../../../static/img/docs/usdc-bridge/image9.png)

-Once you’ve confirmed that transaction, and it’s written to chain, you’re ready for the next step: **generating the transaction and actually sending your USDC to Linea.**
+Once you’ve confirmed that transaction, and it’s written to chain, you’re ready for the next step: **generating the transaction and actually sending your USDC to PepeSync.**

 ### 5. Generating the transaction